PHorg Logo

 Autograph letter signed (ALS) written to F.N.
 Chase, Esq, of Cedar Falls, Iowa, by former U.S. Senator Aaron A. Sargent

-at the Palace Hotel, San Francisco, on August 6, 1884.
+at The Palace Hotel, San Francisco, on August 6, 1884.
 As a Member of Congress (1861-63; 1869-73) and of the

 U.S. Senate (1873-79) from California, A.A.
 Sargent was both a key player in the original passage of the